By: Mohamed Hussein Abdilahi & Abdikarim Adan Hassan

 As innovation enhances the overall performance and competitiveness of the business, its effect can be probed from different angles.
 One of them is to evaluate the sales volume of the enterprise.
 Increased sales volume means increased business activities and revenue, and thus, it can be a clear measure of business performance.
 The purpose of this study is to investigate the effect of innovation on SMEs performance in Hargeisa, Somaliland.
 It specifically examines the impact of product innovation, process innovation, marketing innovation and organizational innovation on enterprises’ sales volume, and in turn, performance.
 Hargeisa is the capital of Somaliland, a self-declared republic in the Horn of Africa that broke away from Somalia in 1991 but has not obtained official recognition from any country since then.

 The paper is organized as follows.
 Section one introduces the study while section two reviews the relevant literature.
 Section three is the methodology and section four presents the findings of the study.
 Section five concludes the study

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org September 22, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com September 22, 2017